Naomikho/QueueTicketingApplication/README.md

 Here is the Swagger UI for the API : https://queue-ticketing-application.herokuapp.com/docs

+Main functions: On the customer ticket view, you can take a new ticket and view counter & queue status.
+On the counter view, you can use call next to call the first person in the queue over, and use comp curr to complete the current ticket that you are processing.
+You can also make the counters go offline and clear the queue and reset the counters to their default state.

 Note: Due to deployment issues the WebSocket function is not supported.
 Free hosting options do not support Websocket and there is a CORS issue on localhost(where a CORS proxy solution doesn't work).

 !!IMPORTANT